Carrying Out Environmentally Friendly Business Activities

 The effects on the Kyorin Group’s business and management from global warming and climate change themselves, as well as changes to the business environment from long-term policy related to climate change, are broken down as physical risks and earnings opportunities caused by climate change and transition risks to a decarbonized society, and undergo a scenario analysis.

-The scenario analysis is carried out by referencing documents and materials including the Intergovernmental Panel on Climate Change’s (the IPCC’s) Fifth Assessment Report’s RCP 2.6 (2˚C scenario) and RCP 8.5 (4˚C scenario).
+The scenario analysis is carried out by referencing documents and materials including the Intergovernmental Panel on Climate Change’s (the IPCC’s) Sixth Assessment Report’s SSP 1-1.9 (1.5˚C scenario) and SSP 5-8.5 (4˚C scenario).

 Transition Risks